err1nn/portfolio/finalproject.md

 🇹🇼🏳️‍🌈🇹🇼🏳️‍🌈🇹🇼🇹🇼🏳️‍🌈🇹🇼🏳️‍🌈🇹🇼🇹🇼🏳️‍🌈🇹🇼🏳️‍🌈🇹🇼🇹🇼🏳️‍🌈🇹🇼🏳️‍🌈🇹🇼

 ## PART I - PROPOSAL
-Being internationally recognized as a leader in LGBT rights, Taiwan is the first in Asia to legalize same-sex marriage.
+Being internationally recognized as a leader in LGBTQ rights, Taiwan is the first in Asia to legalize same-sex marriage.
 However, many may be surprised by the referendum results rejecting marriage equality in 2018, in which around 70% voted against same-sex marriage.
 The project will be focusing on Taiwan's journey to same-sex marriage equality, and how Taiwanese stood up from the setback and made love and equality prevail.

 ### Project Outline
-The story will be structured in chronological order, where there are three main components: (1) LGBT History in Taiwan, (2) Taiwanese Referendum 2018, and (3) Same-sex marriage legalization in 2019.
+The story will be structured in chronological order, where there are three main components: (1) LGBTQ History in Taiwan, (2) Taiwanese Referendum 2018, and (3) Same-sex marriage legalization in 2019.

 As a hook to grab the audience's attention from the first sentence, I plan to share a recent headline that Taiwan wins the bid over Washington D.C. to host the 2025 World Pride Parade, showing the love and equality prevailing in the country.

-#### ▍LGBT History in Taiwan
+#### ▍LGBTQ History in Taiwan
-I plan to start by briefly going through the LGBT history in Taiwan.
+I plan to start by briefly going through the LGBTQ history in Taiwan.
 The concise but informative timeline can serve as the background knowledge of the governmental and civic activities related to LGBTQ rights.
 I have yet to identify the best approach to present the data, so I will put them in a timeline format now.

 <img width="900" alt="Screen Shot 2021-11-15 at 10 27 46 PM" src="https://user-images.githubusercontent.com/89028282/141890587-3fdfc8df-d895-4c74-9e8b-ba89ec128bc6.png">

 #### ▍Taiwanese Referendum 2018
 As the story goes on, the readers will be entering the "lowest ebb" of the story.
-I will not only show how the anti-LGBT organizations were trying to destroy human rights but show how frustrating the referendum result was.
+I will not only show how the anti-LGBTQ organizations were trying to destroy human rights but show how frustrating the referendum result was.

 I plan to develop a Tableau dashboard that the audience can have an interactive experience when reviewing the referendum result.
 The dashboard would be composed of an arc chart showing the composition of the voting result, and a choropleth graph showing the percentage of "Yes" votes by the city in Taiwan.